geerlingguy/php-apache-container/README.md

           - ./web:/var/www/html:rw,delegated
           - ./virtualhosts.conf:/etc/apache2/sites-enabled/vhosts.conf:rw

-Similarly, you can mount a PHP config file to the path `/etc/php/TODO`.
+Similarly, you can mount a PHP config file to the path `/etc/php/7.2/apache2/php.ini` (substitute whatever PHP version you're currently using in that path).

 ## Management with Ansible